philthephatman/awesome-hacking-lists/hackwith.md

 - [amiunique](https://github.com/DIVERSIFY-project/amiunique) - Learn how identifiable you are on the Internet
 - [WebGoat](https://github.com/WebGoat/WebGoat) - WebGoat 8.0
 - [moloch](https://github.com/aol/moloch) - Moloch is an open source, large scale, full packet capturing, indexing, and database system.
-- [whatsapp-phishing](https://github.com/Mawalu/whatsapp-phishing) - Qrljacking attack against the Whatsapp web client
 - [appmon](https://github.com/dpnishant/appmon) - Documentation:
-- [evercookie](https://github.com/samyk/evercookie) - Produces extremely persistent, respawning "super" cookies in a browser, abusing over a dozen techniques.
+- [evercookie](https://github.com/samyk/evercookie) - Produces persistent, respawning "super" cookies in a browser, abusing over a dozen techniques.
 Its goal is to identify users after they've removed standard cookies and other privacy data such as Flash cookies (LSOs), HTML5 storage, SilverLight storage, and others.
 - [juice-shop](https://github.com/bkimminich/juice-shop) - OWASP Juice Shop is an intentionally insecure webapp for security trainings written entirely in Javascript which encompasses the entire OWASP Top Ten and other severe security flaws.
 - [JudasDNS](https://github.com/mandatoryprogrammer/JudasDNS) - Nameserver DNS poisoning attacks made easy
 - [browser-autofill-phishing](https://github.com/anttiviljami/browser-autofill-phishing) - A simple demo of phishing by abusing the browser autofill feature